 The definition of a consistent set of country-level decarbonization pathways is needed for adequate downscaling and evaluation of local/regional mitigation/adaptation challenges in the European Union NUTS3 regions.
-While energy models provide researchers with ample room for experimentation and definition of multiple pathways, the challenge in LOCALISED is to guarantee that the set of decarbonization scenarios remains relevant throughout the project's 4 years time-frame and beyond.
+While energy models provide researchers with ample room for experimentation and definition of multiple pathways, the challenge in LOCALISED is to guarantee that the set of decarbonization scenarios remains relevant throughout the project's 4-year time-frame and beyond.
 Accordingly, scenarios must both cover the most urgent climate policy needs, and incorporate elements of long-term structural changes in society and regional policies on fossil fuel use.
-The objectives of this deliverable are therefore two folds: The first is to establish a relevant set of MS-level decarbonization scenarios - from the point of view of current EU's policy trends - allowing the downstream work of downscaling (WP3); selection of relevant mitigation and adaptation measures (WP4); and the provision of activity, energy and emission indicators for WP's working at the intersection of data and knowledge provision to municipalities (WP5), society (WP6) and businesses (WP7).
+The objectives of this deliverable are therefore two folds: The first is to establish a relevant set of MS-level decarbonization scenarios - from the point of view of current EU's policy trends - allowing the downstream work of downscaling (WP3); selection of relevant mitigation and adaptation measures (WP4); and the provision of activity, energy and emission indicators for WP's working at the intersection of data and knowledge provision to municipalities (WP5), society (WP6), and businesses (WP7).
 Secondly, to provide the quantification of such scenarios for 3 example countries, setting up the template for the model outputs, naming conventions, and data format for the full library of scenarios to be delivered as part of Del 2.2 (due in Jan 2023), in accordance with the project planning.
 It is important to highlight that since the initial drafting of the project proposal in 2019, the mitigation strategy of the EU has entered a state of flux.
-The political plea for even stronger mitigation commitments in the short-run, the imperative of a socially-fair and green post-covid recovery, and the consideration of EU energy security in response to recent geo-political crisis need to be considered within Del 2.1.
-We integrate this need into a set of principles for scenario reproduction/generation, as well as for scenario evaluation.
+The political plea for even stronger mitigation commitments in the shortrun1, the imperative of a socially-fair and green post-covid recovery2, and the consideration of EU energy security in response to recent geo-political crisis3 need to be considered within Del 2.1.
+We integrate this need into a set of principles for scenario reproduction/generation4, as well as for scenario evaluation.
 This will inform the future users of the project data about the rationale behind scenarios and provide a transparent evaluation of the main features and impacts entailed in each pathway.

 The remainder of this Deliverable is structured as follows.
 In Section 2 the strategy to evaluate the scenarios, their consistency within the EU climate goals and their evaluation is detailed.
 Section 3 introduces the EUCalculator model, its main distinct features.
 In addition, this section explains how the scenarios will be generated and documented.
-Section 4 documents decarbonization scenarios for three countries (Portugal, Germany and France) to provide concrete examples of how the generation
+Section 4 documents decarbonization scenarios for three countries (Portugal, Germany, and France) to provide concrete examples of how the generation and documentation of scenarios will work for other EU member states.
+Sections 5 and 6 close with brief considerations on access and storage of model outputs and conclusions.
+Given the current flux in energy systems and the foreseeable update of

-&lt;sup>1 'Fit for 55': delivering the EU's 2030 Climate Target on the way to climate neutrality.
+1 'Fit for 55': delivering the EU's 2030 Climate Target on the way to climate neutrality.

-&lt;sup>2 A fair transition towards climate neutrality.
+2 A fair transition towards climate neutrality.

-&lt;sup>3 REPowerEU: A plan to rapidly reduce dependence on Russian fossil fuels and fast forward the green transition.
+3 REPowerEU: A plan to rapidly reduce dependence on Russian fossil fuels and fast forward the green transition.

-&lt;sup>4 By reproduction we mean scenarios found elsewhere in the literature but reproduced by the energy modelling solution in the LOCALISED project.
+4 By reproduction we mean scenarios found elsewhere in the literature but reproduced by the energy modelling solution in the LOCALISED project.
 By generation we mean scenarios designed by the LOCALISED team.